Our Team

 Secretary-General

-Previously, he worked at the Centre for European Policy Studies (CEPS) on the integration of migrants, EU policies on migration, and migrant integration policies at the local level.
-Ahmad Wali has also worked as an interpreter for the UNHCR in Central Asia and as a Public Relations Officer for the Ariana Social Centre, an NGO working for the improvement of the living conditions of the Afghan diaspora in Kazakhstan.
+Previously, Dr Ahmad-Yar worked at the Centre for European Policy Studies (CEPS), focusing on the integration of migrants, EU policies on migration, and migrant integration policies at the local level.
+He has also worked as an interpreter for the UNHCR in Central Asia and as a Public Relations Officer for the Ariana Social Centre, an NGO dedicated to improving the living conditions of the Afghan diaspora in Kazakhstan.

-He supports the UNHCR in Belgium as a facilitator for establishing a community-based “Refugee Committees” project for refugees and he has been working as a volunteer interpreter with the Red Cross Flanders in Belgium.
-He is originally from Afghanistan and has a keen personal interest in the history and current affairs of South-Central Asia.
+Additionally, he supports the UNHCR in Belgium as a facilitator for establishing a community-based “Refugee Committees” project for refugees and has volunteered as an interpreter with the Red Cross Flanders in Belgium.
+Originally from Afghanistan, Dr Ahmad-Yar has a keen personal interest in the history and current affairs of South and Central Asia.

-Ahmad Wali holds a master’s degree in Political Science from the Université Libre de Bruxelles (ULB) and a bachelor’s in International Relations from the al Farabi Kazakh National University.
+He holds a master’s degree in Political Science from the Université Libre de Bruxelles (ULB) and a bachelor’s degree in International Relations from al Farabi Kazakh National University.

 Morgane Jourdain